MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ## Keep duplicates

-The other operation you can perform with duplicates is to keep only the duplicates found in your table.
+Another operation you can perform with duplicates is to keep only the duplicates found in your table.

 1. Select the columns that contain duplicate values.
 2. Go to the **Home** tab.